Ill-Jazz/phppricecal/README.md

 ## DOUBTS, WORRIES, QUESTIONS
 - The difference between the 'customer' and 'customer group' entities in the database and how they relate

+## TASKS FOR 15/06/2021
+- Create env.local file to use in project
+- Connect Database
+- MVC
+- Display database content on page
+- Understanding on how to use PDO in PHP
+- HAVE FUN